Statistics Explained

 • The share of long-term unemployment is the number of long-term unemployed persons (unemployed for at least a year) as a percentage of all unemployed persons.

-Figure 1: Main labour market indicators, by citizenship, EU, 2022
+Figure 1: Main labour market indicators, by citizenship or by country of birth, EU, 2023

 (%)